 In the 1800’s, Lime Rock (and the whole Upper Housatonic Valley) was quite a different place than it is today.
 There was a thriving iron industry that had begun in Lime Rock in the 1730s, with two blast furnaces and several forges and foundries right in Lime Rock.
-Lime Rock – the headquarters of the Barnum & Richardson Company – was at the center of the area industry, and the headquarters of an corporate presence with major facilities in Buffalo, Chicago, West Virginia, Michigan, St. Louis, Richmond, New York City, and elsewhere.
+Lime Rock – the headquarters of the Barnum & Richardson Company – was at the center of the area industry, and the headquarters of an corporate presence with presences in Buffalo, Chicago, West Virginia, Michigan, St. Louis, Richmond, New York City, and elsewhere.

 By 1873, when the Barnum and Richardson families decided that Lime Rock needed an Episcopal church of its own, there were already Episcopal parishes in Sharon, Salisbury, and North Canaan.
 With the enthusiastic backing and financial support of US Senator William H. Barnum, the CEO of Barnum and Richardson, an important ecclesiastical

 architect of the transition between late Gothic Revival and Richardson Romanesque in church architecture, Henry Martyn Congdon of New York City, was retained.
 The Ensign family donated an acre of land, using stone from I. N. Bartram’s quarry on Sharon Mountain, work began on what initially was a mission of St. John’s Church in Salisbury, but which almost immediately became an independent parish.
 Interestingly, Trinity’s building was completed before there was a formally recognized congregation to worship in it.